sidhee-hande/join-the-siege/README.md

 Essential:
 Make an OpenAI API account and generate an API Key.
 Contact Sidhee for a sample API Key.
+Tesseract must be installed and added to the system path for OCR functionality

 Running Locally